 People love technology.
-It has livened up the trade show industry as it allows consumers to experience products and services in a new way.
+It has livened up the trade show industry, allowing consumers to experience products and services in new ways.
 While there is no replacement for good old fashioned human connections, technology is a wonderful addition to your trade show marketing strategy.
-Your exhibit design company can suggest a few great features for your booth, but it doesn’t hurt to educate yourself on your options.
+Your design company can suggest a few great features for your booth, but it doesn’t hurt to educate yourself on your options.

-Here are five technology trends to consider for your custom trade show exhibit.
+Here are five trade show technology trends to consider for your exhibit.